Headteacher's message regarding Covid-19 Safety Procedures

 Pupils will not be able to bring scooters or bicycles onto the school site.

-Pupils should bring a very limited number of items and these are restricted to: a waterproof coat; a lunch box if required; a filled water bottle and a hat or cap for warm days.
-Key Stage 2 pupils (Years 3, 4, 5 and 6) can bring a reading book.
+Pupils should bring a very limited number of items and these are restricted to: a waterproof coat; a lunch box if required; a filled water bottle, a reading book and a hat/scarf.
 Pupils should not bring a pencil case or any toys or games or have key rings hanging from their bags.

 All possessions should be named and brought in the smallest bag possible.